KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Enable glyph forms related to East Asian text layout.

+Style
+    Normal
+        Use font default.
+    Traditional
+        Use traditional glyphs.
+    Simplified
+        Use simplifies glyphs.
+    JIS78
+        Use glyphs as specified by JIS78
+    JIS83
+        Use glyphs as specified by JIS83
+    JIS90
+        Use glyphs as specified by JIS90
+    JIS04
+        Use glyphs as specified by JIS04
+Width
+    Full Width
+        Use full width glyphs.
+    Proportional
+        Use proportional glyphs.
+Ruby
+    Enable glyphs meant for ruby annotations.

 .. figure:: /images/text/opentype-east-asian.png

    Showing the east-asian font variants in orange, using the font “Yu Gothic”.
 Full-width is typically used for vertical text, JIS78 refers to a Japanese industry standard that specifies certain glyph shapes.
-Ruby in this case means glyphs meant for ruby annotations.

 .. _text_property_font_kerning: